pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [Improved MAAS event documentation](#heading--Improved-MAAS-event-documentation)
 - [Improved MAAS audit event documentation](#heading--Improved-MAAS-audit-event-documentation)

-This release also includes a massive number of [bug fixes](#heading--MAAS-3-3-Beta-1-bug-list).
+This first Beta release also includes over one-hundred [bug fixes](#heading--MAAS-3-3-Beta-1-bug-list).
 Read on to catch up with what we've done so far this cycle.

 [note]
 **NOTE** that this is a Beta release.
-While we aim to ensure there is no regression,  there may be bugs.
-While we work to stabilise the release, we advise against using beta releases in production environments.
+Although we aim to ensure there is no regression, there still may be bugs.
+While we work to stabilise this release, we advise against using beta releases in production environments.
 [/note]

 <a href="#heading--ansible-playbooks"><h3 id="heading--ansible-playbooks">Ansible playbooks for HA MAAS, PostgreSQL, and other MAAS configurations</h3></a>